Chi-Wen Gallery Gallery in Taipei

 Editorial Profile

-Founded in 2004 by Chi-Wen Huang, Chi-Wen Gallery occupies a distinctive position within contemporary art in Taipei, especially for its sustained commitment to artists’ film, video, photography, and media-based practices.
-Rather than operating as a broad commercial gallery, it has developed a focused program around experimental Taiwanese and Asian contemporary art, often privileging moving image, performance, conceptual research, and politically attentive forms of narration.
-Its artist list includes figures such as Chen Chieh-Jen, Hsu Chia-Wei, Su Hui-Yu, Yu Cheng-Ta, Tsui Kuang-Yu, Wang Jun-Jieh, Yao Jui-Chung, Tao Hui, Sin Wai Kin, and Bruce Yonemoto, indicating a program shaped by cross-generational dialogue and a strong engagement with time-based media.
+Founded in 2004 by Chi-Wen Huang, Chi-Wen Gallery holds a distinctive position within contemporary art in Taipei through its sustained, almost programmatic commitment to artists' film, video, photography and media-based practice.
+It functions less as a broad commercial gallery than as a specialized space organized around experimental Taiwanese and wider Asian art, consistently privileging the moving image, performance, conceptual research and politically attentive forms of narration over market-led painting and sculpture.
+Its roster—Chen Chieh-Jen, Hsu Chia-Wei, Su Hui-Yu, Yu Cheng-Ta, Tsui Kuang-Yu, Wang Jun-Jieh, Yao Jui-Chung, Tao Hui, Sin Wai Kin and Bruce Yonemoto among them—spans several generations, pairing established names with younger positions and signalling a program shaped by time-based media rather than a single discipline.

-From its base in Zhongshan, the gallery contributes to the more experimental layer of galleries in Taipei, complementing the city’s museum and foundation infrastructure with a specialized platform for screen-based and interdisciplinary practices.
-Its exhibitions and projects, including Chi-Wen Cinema – How Was History Wounded, Rhapsody Unchained, Human-Cannabis, Jigoku, Singing Winds, and presentations connected to Taipei Dangdai Art Week, show a pattern of treating the gallery as both exhibition space and screening context.
-Internationally, its regular participation in fairs such as Art Basel Hong Kong, Frieze New York, Frieze London, Asia Now Paris, ART SG, and LOOP Barcelona has positioned it beyond a local framework, giving Taipei-based and regional artists access to a wider circuit for film, video, and experimental contemporary art.
+Operating from Zhongshan, the gallery occupies the more experimental layer of galleries in Taipei, complementing the city's museum and foundation infrastructure with a dedicated platform for screen-based and interdisciplinary work.
+Projects such as Chi-Wen Cinema – How Was History Wounded, Rhapsody Unchained, Human-Cannabis, Jigoku and Singing Winds, alongside presentations tied to Taipei Dangdai Art Week, reveal a working method that treats the gallery as both exhibition room and screening context, where film programming and installation sit on equal footing.
+That orientation extends internationally through regular participation in fairs including Art Basel Hong Kong, Frieze New York, Frieze London, Asia Now Paris, ART SG and the moving-image fair LOOP Barcelona, giving its Taipei-based and regional artists access to a wider circuit for film, video and experimental contemporary art.

 Selected Artists